3.8-magnitude earthquake shakes New England coast - Boston News, Weather, Sports | WHDH 7News

 YORK, Maine (WHDH) – A 3.8-magnitude earthquake shook the coast of New England Monday morning, officials said.

-The epicenter was pinpointed 10 kilometers southeast of York Harbor, Maine, in the Atlantic Ocean, according to a preliminary report from the United States Geological Survey.
+The epicenter was pinpointed about 6 miles southeast of York Harbor, Maine, in the Atlantic Ocean, with a depth of about 8 miles, according to a report from the United States Geological Survey.

+The quake was recorded at 10:22 a.m.
+Many reported they felt shaking across Maine, New Hampshire, Massachusetts, and Rhode Island.

+No tsunami warnings, advisories, watches, or threats were announced in connection with the temblor, according to the National Oceanic and Atmospheric Administration.

 This is a developing news story; stay with 7NEWS on-air and online for the latest details.